top of page

 Renters don't have it any easier.
 More than half of all renters (51.8%) now pay over 30% of their income just for rent.
 The U.S. needs 7.1 million more affordable rental homes for people with very low incomes.

-This problem exists everywhere - in cities and small towns alike.
-House prices are now 6 times higher than what people earn, up from 4-5 times twenty years ago.
+This problem exists everywhere — in cities and small towns alike.
+House prices are now six times higher than what people earn, up from four to five times twenty years ago.
 Rent takes up 30% of people's income today, compared to 25% in the past.

 The benefits go beyond just saving money.
 Manufactured homes give you: